ScaleComputing/HyperCoreAnsibleCollection/DEVELOPMENT.md

 ```

 Run sample playbook.
-Sample ansible.cfg is there to ensure collection does not need to be inatalled.
+Sample ansible.cfg is there to ensure collection does not need to be installed.

 ```yaml
 ansible-playbook -i localhost, sample-playbook.yml -v